wiz64/saavn-cli/readme.md

 Windows users run `python saavn-cli`.
 Due to a VSCode bug, you may need to add `python ` prefix before commands.

 Linux users run `python3 saavn-cli`.
-If default python command is python2.
+If default python command uses python2.(in most cases)

 # How it works ?